 These Wisconsin cabins and cottages are anything but ordinary.
 They capture the rustic beauty of the Northwoods without the distractions of technology; provide luxury comforts like full kitchens and whirlpool tubs and offer access to the magic that comes with living the lake life.

-Slow the frenzied rhythms of daily life under a calming canopy of pines and birches at this serene lakeside lodging in Hazelhurst, aptly called the "quiet side of the Northwoods."
+Slow the frenzied rhythms of daily life under a calming canopy of pines and birches at Black's Cliff Resort in Hazelhurst, aptly called the "quiet side of the Northwoods."
 A sandy beach and 4,000 feet of water frontage make for plenty of fun swimming, fishing, boating and sunbathing.

 The resort has 13 cabins for rent, ranging from cozy two-bedrooms to spacious four-bedroom lodges.
 Character and modern comfort come together in these renovated log structures, some of which are close to a hundred years old.
 Most include a gorgeous stone or brick fireplace.

 Gaze out over Lower Kaubashine Lake from the swinging bed suspended from the ceiling of your screened porch, which also includes curtains so you can rest privately.
 Extra goodies at this family and pet-friendly resort include a sauna and treehouse!

-Through the canvas of this roomy yurt – a traditional Mongolian tent, though it feels more like a permanent dwelling very close to nature - you can hear northern Wisconsin wood sounds; ospreys and eagles, bears and deer.
+Through the canvas of this roomy yurt at Namekagon Waters Retreat – a traditional Mongolian tent, though it feels more like a permanent dwelling very close to nature - you can hear northern Wisconsin wood sounds; ospreys and eagles, bears and deer.
 Windows surrounding the cozy, clean octagon brightens the indoor space characterized by blond wood, hardwood floors and latticed walls.

 Not quite a cabin or cottage, the Namekagon Waters Retreat is for those who are looking for a genuine northern Wisconsin experience yet love comfort.